falcon-computing/genome-release/docs/README.md

 | -s | --skip-concat | String(\*) | produce a set of vcf files instead of one |

 ### fcs-genome joint
-This method performs a joint variant calling from a set of VCF files.
+This method performs a joint variant calling from a set of gVCF files.

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |